-Each iron abundance profile contains six to 13 radial bins out to the extraction radius $R{\text{ext}} \sim 0.4r{500}$ , roughly corresponding to ~0.25 $r{200}$ .
+Each iron abundance profile contains 6-13 radial bins out to the extraction radius $R{\text{ext}} \sim 0.4 r{500}$ , roughly corresponding to ~ 0.25 $r{200}$ .
 As previously discussed, this extraction radius is chosen on the basis of the expected iron plateau in most of the clusters, which is typically reached at these radii (see Urban et al. 2017).
 The inner and outer radii are adjusted to ensure that each bin encloses similar number of net photons.
-The minimum net photons in 0.5-7 keV energy band within each bin is 800 and can reach >20 000 in some bright clusters with very deep observations.
-The spectrum of each bin is fitted with a double-vapec model, with independent temperatures and linked abundance, as described in Sect.
-2.
+The minimum net photons in 0.5-7 keV energy band within each bin is 800, and can reach > 20000 in some bright clusters with very deep observations.
+The spectrum of each bin is fitted with a double-vapec model, with independent temperatures and linked abundance, as described in Section 2.

-Based on this modelization, we can efficiently remove the bias on the best-fit abundance value when the temperature gradient is significant within the spatial bin (see Molendi et al. 2016), especially in the center of cool-core clusters.
+With this modelization, we can efficiently remove the bias on the best-fit abundance value when the temperature gradient is significant within the spatial bin (see Molendi et al. 2016), especially in the center of cool-core clusters.
 In fact, in most cases we find no significant difference between the iron abundance obtained by fitting with a double vapec model and a single vapec or apec model.
 The use of double-temperature has little or no impact on metallicity outside the cool core.
-In spite of this, for the sake of simplicity, we do not change the spectral-fitting strategy with radius and we use a metallicitylinked double-vapec model to fit the spectral both within and outside the cool core.
-On the other hand, no attempt is made to consider different abundance values associated with different gas phases within a projected bin since it is not possible to investigate such an effect with present-day data.
-In fact, a relevant effect would be given by correlated fluctuations in the ICM density and abundance on a small (~kpc) scale, an occurrence which has been never observed and is not expected.
+Despite this, for simplicity we do not change the spectral-fitting strategy with radius, and we use a metallicity-linked double-vapec model to fit the spectral both within and outside the cool core.
+On the other hand, no attempt is made of considering different abundance values associated with different gas phase within a projected bin, since it is not possible to investigate such an effect with present-day data.
+In fact, a relevant effect would be given by correlated fluctuations in the ICM density and abundance on small (~ kpc) scale, an occurrence which has been never observed and is not expected.
 The only exception is given by the galactic coronae around BCGs (see Vikhlinin et al. 2001) and presence of low-surface brightness infalling clumps at large radii, which has been treated in dedicated works and is not expected to affect radii smaller than $r{500}$ (see Eckert et al. 2015).
-Therefore, we conclude that the assumption of a constant abundance in each projected bin is accurate for our science goals, and it provides a robust description of the actual azymuthallyaveraged abundance profile.
+Therefore, we conclude that the assumption of a constant abundance in each projected bin is accurate for our science goals, and it provides a robust description of the actual azymuthally-averaged abundance profile.

-The projected iron abundance profiles of all the clusters in our sample are plotted in Fig. 3, where the yellow points show the sample-average in seven radial bins.
-We confirm that, on average, the iron peak appears at radii $<0.1r{500}$ , while a plateau, or a very weakly decreasing profile, is evident at radii $>0.2r{500}$ .
+The projected iron abundance profiles of all the clusters in our sample are plotted in Figure 3, where the yellow points show the sample-average in seven radial bins.
+We confirm that, on average, the iron peak appears at radii $< 0.1r{500}$ , while a plateau, or a very weakly decreasing profile, is evident at radii $> 0.2r{500}$ .